March 2025 United States deportations of Venezuelans: El Salvador

 The United States reportedly agreed to pay El Salvador US$6 million to imprison 300 alleged members of the Venezuelan Tren de Aragua gang.
 El Salvador's Foreign Ministry confirmed that there was a one-year agreement with the possibility to extend it long-term.
 The agreement, made public in response to a lawsuit, provided US$4.76 million to El Salvador and incorporated several conditions including that none of the funds be used for legal counseling or referrals for the detainees.
 Individuals involved with the drafting and interpretation of the Leahy Law prohibiting the US Departments of State and Defense from funding foreign security force units that violate human rights have stated this agreement possibly violated the law.
 Congressional Democrats were seeking information about the agreement, while the administration claimed it was following applicable law.

 As part of the deportation flights the US dropped charges against a key alleged MS-13 leader.
 According to court documents and former US officials, he may have had information which could implicate top Salvadoran government officials.
 A former federal agent who spent years working on gang cases including MS-13 described it as a "historical loss" and said "He was a potential high-level source.
 And he doesn't get to face US justice."

 According to documents obtained by the AP, El Salvador would receive $20,000 per detainee, totaling around $6 million paid by the United States, with the possibility of additional payments of up to $15 million.
 Bukele stated that the payments would contribute to the self-sufficiency of the prison system, whose annual cost reaches $200 million, and highlighted prison labor as part of the "Zero Idleness" program.
 The agreement was signed between Bukele and U.S. Secretary of State Marco Rubio during an official visit to Central America, being described as "unprecedented" and even involving the reception of American citizens.
 Experts point out that the agreement strengthens political ties between Bukele and Donald Trump, who publicly praised him, and provides diplomatic benefits to the Salvadoran government, such as the U.S. silence in the face of human rights violation accusations under El Salvador's prolonged state of emergency.
 Organizations like Human Rights Watch report that the deportees are being sent to a prison system accused of torture, deaths in custody, and arbitrary detentions, portraying CECOT as a "Guantánamo of Central America."
+In late March 2026 a group of human rights organizations filed a petition with the Inter-American Commission on Human Rights on behalf of detainees asking that the Commission declare El Salvador's agreement with the US violated its human rights obligations and that El Salvador should provide a public apology, reparations and rehabilitation resources.